logantwalker/HW-05-DayPlanner/README.md

 ## Day View

 ![day view](./styles/Assets/DayView.png)
 When opening the planner, the current day is displayed along with the hours 9:00AM - 5:00PM.
-You can also scroll to see the rest of the available hours in the day
+You can also scroll to see the rest of the available hours in the day.

+Time blocks that are in the past are colored gray.
+Time blocks in the future are white.
+The present time block has a blue border.

 ## Entering an event